 \subsection{OSS indicators in Digital Government Indexes}

-Since the 1970s, international ratings and rankings have become pervasive~\citep{merry2011measuring}.
+Since the 1970s, international rankings and benchmarks \textit{``by which something can be measured or judged''}\footnote{\url{https://www.merriam-webster.com/dictionary/benchmark}} have become pervasive~\cite{merry2011measuring}.
 Research on how governments respond to international rankings suggests that these can cause political and economic change as much as reflect it.
-Governments often view high rankings as a signal of legitimacy, which can lead to targeted reforms~\citep{broome2018bad}.
-Rankings can also heighten status concerns, particularly when compared with peer or rival nations, encouraging compliance to avoid reputational risk and enhance global standing~\citep{kelley2015politics}.
-While there is a risk that some states, especially those less economically independent, adapt specific policies to improve their ranking metrics without deep structural changes, these rankings nevertheless can be an important driver for enacting policy change.
+Governments often view high rankings as a signal of legitimacy, which can lead to targeted reforms~\cite{broome2018bad}.
+Rankings can also heighten status concerns, particularly when compared with peer or rival nations, encouraging compliance to avoid reputational risk and enhance global standing~\cite{kelley2015politics}.
+While there is a risk that some states, especially those less economically independent, adopt specific policies to improve their ranking metrics without big structural changes, these rankings can nevertheless be an important driver of policy change.

-OSS indicators are included in some international rankings, like the Principles for Digital Development~\citep{dial2024principles}, developed with input from USAID and other international bodies, emphasizing the use of open standards and collaborative design as best practices across digital project stages.
-The OECD’s Digital Government Policy Framework echoes this by advocating OSS adoption to avoid vendor lock-in, enhance service interoperability, and foster a competitive digital public sector~\citep{oecd2024framework}.
-The OECD’s Digital Government Index asks for the \textit{``availability of guidelines to use open source to develop digital government initiatives''} and \textit{``available actions related to the use of open source''}~\cite{oecd2023index}.
+Indicators are commonly adopted in the context of Open Data~\cite{zuiderwijk2021comparing}, but much less so in the context of OSS.
+One example is the Principles for Digital Development~\cite{dial2024principles}, developed with input from USAID and other international bodies, which emphasise the use of open standards and collaborative design as best practices across digital project stages.
+The OECD’s Digital Government Policy Framework echoes this by advocating OSS adoption to avoid vendor lock-in, enhance service interoperability, and foster a competitive digital public sector~\cite{oecd2024framework}.
+The OECD’s Digital Government Index asks for the \textit{``availability of guidelines to use open source to develop digital government initiatives''}, and \textit{``available actions related to the use of open source''}~\cite{oecd2023index}.

-The Global Innovation Index (GII), published by the World Intellectual Property Organization (WIPO), now includes metrics that reflect contributions from OSS developers, such as GitHub commits~\citep{wipo2024index}.
-This update further recognizes OSS development as a significant form of innovation, alongside traditional indicators like patents and academic publications.
+The Global Innovation Index (GII), published by the World Intellectual Property Organisation (WIPO), now includes metrics that reflect contributions from OSS developers, such as GitHub commits~\cite{wipo2024index}.
+This update further recognises OSS development as a significant form of innovation alongside traditional indicators such as patents and academic publications.